 Rivers of Light is the first major night-time attraction at the Animal Kingdom.
 This highly popular show features water fountains, barges, music and spectacular lighting.
 There are 11 barges in total.

 The show is located in Discovery Lagoon between Discovery Island and Expedition Everest.
-The show is incredibly popular and if you don’t have a Fastpass you should arrive at least 1 hour before show start.
+The show is incredibly popular and if you don’t have a Fastpass you should arrive at least 1 hour before the show starts.
+However, if time is tight I personally think the nighttime shows inside the other theme parks are better.

 Disney’s Animal Kingdom is perhaps the best park at Walt Disney World to fall upon unexpected entertainment.
 From fantastic African Bands to the mystical Swotu Wayä Na’vi Drum Ceremony In Pandora, there is so much to discover.